ome/ome-contributing/docs/omero-release-process.rst

     $ git push origin develop vx.y.z

-This will trigger GitHub action builds, generate artifacts, create a GitHub release and upload the artifacts to the release on GitHub.
+This will trigger the GitHub action builds, generate artifacts, create a GitHub release and upload the artifacts to the release on GitHub.
 An hourly cron job runs on our virtual machine and copy the artifacts published on Github under `OMERO Downloads`_.

 Docker container release
 ------------------------

-Before making a new release, merge all contributions on the `master` branch (rare).
+Before making a new release, ensure that the GitHub actions are still enabled and merge all contributions on the `master` branch (rare).

 When the artifacts are available under `OMERO Downloads`_, you can release the `OMERO Server Docker`_.
 Bump the version in `Dockerfile <https://github.com/ome/omero-server-docker/blob/master/Dockerfile>`_ to the latest release version.